 Last year the Legislative Analyst’s Office looked into the question of whether the state’s capped property taxes distort local land use decisions.
 Their conclusion: a resounding “probably not.”
 In short, a city’s dependence on property taxes or sales taxes didn’t predict much about its land use decisions.

 Even so, there are other ways in which Prop 13 could be contributing to our affordability crisis.
 Another consequence of capped property taxes is that local governments have to scramble for other sources of cash.
 One of those sources is housing developers.
 On average, California levies the highest developer fees in the country, making it that much more difficult to build new housing.

-- SB 2, by Sen. Toni Atkins, a San Diego Democrat, which would impose a $75 fee on many real estate transactions and direct that revenue toward affordable housing.
-The fee, which would not apply to the sale of private or commercial property, is estimated to raise upwards of $200 million annually.
+- SB 2, by Sen. Toni Atkins, a San Diego Democrat, which would impose a $75 fee on many real estate transactions and direct that revenue toward state-sponsored affordable housing.
+The fee, which would not apply to home sales, could raise upwards of $200 million annually.

 - SB 35, by San Francisco’s Sen. Scott Wiener, a Democrat.
-It would ease regulatory hurdles for new housing developments in cities that are not meeting their state-mandated housing goals.
+It would ease regulatory hurdles for new housing developments in cities that are not meeting their state-mandated housing goals